samuel025/Simple-TodoList-Api/README.md

 Just a simple todo list api with django rest framework

 # Running the project:
+## Installing requirements
-    To run the project, go to the root directory of the project and run
+    To run the project, go to the root directory of the project and run pip install -r requirements.txt

-### `pip install -r requirements.txt`
+## Starting Local Server
+    To start the local server, run
+    python manage.py runserver
+    It should start running on port 8000

 <!-- ## Available Scripts
 ##  For Backend